monero-project/monero-site/_i18n/en/resources/moneropedia/address.md

 ---

 {% include disclaimer.html translated="no" translationOutdated="no" %}

 ### The Basics

 When you send Monero to someone you only need one piece of information, and that is their Monero address.
 A *raw* Monero address is a set of 95 characters starting with a '4'.
-The Monero donation address, for instance, is <span class="long-term">888tNkZrPN6JsEgekjMnABU4TBzc2Dt29EPAvkRxbANsAnjyPbb3iQ1YBRk1UXcdRsiKc9dhwMVgN5S9cQUiyoogDavup3H</span>.
+The Monero donation address, for instance, is 888tNkZrPN6JsEgekjMnABU4TBzc2Dt29EPAvkRxbANsAnjyPbb3iQ1YBRk1UXcdRsiKc9dhwMVgN5S9cQUiyoogDavup3H.

 Because those addresses are long and complex, you will often encounter an @OpenAlias address instead.
-For example, Monero donations can be sent to <span class="long-term">donate@getmonero.org</span> or <span class="long-term">donate.getmonero.org</span>.
+For example, Monero donations can be sent to donate@getmonero.org or donate.getmonero.org.

 If you would like to get an @OpenAlias address of your own then there is some information on the [OpenAlias page](https://openalias.org/).